 With the rising popular belief indicating that coffee-drinking may not be all that good for you, drinking a cup of black tea which also is caffeinated, but is seen as more natural, has become a good alternative.
 Some doctors have started to recommend substituting coffee with tea.

 According to the Granada tourism website, there is an especially good range of teas in the Moroccan tea rooms (or Teterías) of Granada.
 Caldereria Nueva is a pedestrian street in Granada that has many Arab tea houses, Moorish craft shops, and stalls.
 There you can find aromatic teas, Moorish pastries, pancakes, and other light refreshments.

 Types of Teas Found in Spain

 Though the quality is poor, the variety is surprisingly good.
 This is what you will find:

 - Té Negro - Black tea that is much weaker than tea ought to be.
 You can request milk to improve the taste.

 - Tila - Lime blossom tea

 Where to Find Tea in Granada and Madrid

 Lavapies, a district of Madrid, also has a number of Teterias as does the Chamberí district.
-You can purchase tea at El Almacén del Té or Tea Cup, and enjoy a garden setting at El Café del Jardín which is attached to the Museo del Romanticismo, an art museum.
+You can purchase tea at El Almacén del Té or Tea Cup, a tea store, and enjoy a garden setting at El Café del Jardín which is attached to the Museo del Romanticismo, an art museum.
 Try their homemade cakes and pastries.
-Inside the cafeteria, you will feel like you’re in a vintage tea room, but outside, in the little garden, is best.
+Inside the cafeteria, you will feel like you’re in a vintage tea room, but outside, in the little garden, is the best place to sit.